hsf-training/hsf-training-cicd-github/_episodes/08-eins-zwei-dry.md

 # Matrix

-From the previous lesson, we tried to build the code against two different ROOT images by adding an extra job.
+From the previous lesson, we tried to build the code against two different ROOT images by adding an extra job:

 ~~~
 jobs: